Magazine

 Unveiling the Mysteries of King David's Tomb

-Who discovered King David's tomb?
-What evidence supports its authenticity?
-Why are pilgrims so eager to claim the site, and what measures are being taken to preserve it?
-Rabbi Idan Grossman and Rabbi Yaakov Sevilia, regular guardians of the site, reveal captivating secrets and assert: "We must do everything to keep the tomb in our hands."
+Who discovered King David’s Tomb?
+What supports its authenticity, and why is the site so fiercely contested?
+Rabbi Idan Grossman and Rabbi Yaakov Sevilia share rare insights and declare: “We must do everything to keep the tomb in our hands.”

 Tomb of King David (Photo: Shutterstock)Tomb of King David (Photo: Shutterstock)